Trevor Barker: 1975: Recruitment and debut

-First Best & Fairest 1976
+1976: First Best & Fairest

-In the 1976 VFL season, which was Allan Jeans last season as St Kilda coach, Barker was moved to defence.
-He was often matched on bigger-sized opponents, acquitting himself superbly in just his second season.
+In the 1976 VFL season, which was Allan Jeans' last season as St Kilda coach, Barker was moved to defence.
+He was often matched on larger opponents, acquitting himself superbly in just his second season.
 Excited by the challenge, Barker's athleticism, courage and competitiveness throughout the season was obvious.
 Averaging 12 disposals a game, he relentlessly placed himself in position to challenge his opponents, his courage rewarded with 49 free kicks by the field umpires during the season, conceding just 13 for the year.

-Barker was recognized for his skill and courage at the end-of-season awards; he won the first of two club Best and Fairest awards and was St Kilda's best representative in the Brownlow Medal count, polling 21 votes to finish equal 13th with 's Rod Ashman and 's Kevin O'Keeffe.
+Barker was recognised for his skill and courage at the end-of-season awards; he won the first of two club Best and Fairest awards and was St Kilda's best representative in the Brownlow Medal count, polling 21 votes to finish equal 13th with 's Rod Ashman and 's Kevin O'Keeffe.

-Iconic number 1 - 1977
+1977: Iconic number 1

 After his standout season in 1976, Barker changed to the number 1 jumper he would forever become synonymous with at St Kilda FC.
 Club Champion, Brownlow Medallist, and Premiership Player Ross Smith had served as assistant coach upon returning to St Kilda in 1975, was senior coach for the 1977 VFL season.
-Barker averaged 14 disposals per game, amassed 70 marks, and 71 Free kicks for.
-He kicked 4 goals in the Round 17 match against Hawthorn, a reminder he could literally play anywhere on the field.
+Barker averaged 14 disposals per game, amassed 70 marks, and 71 free kicks for.
+He kicked four goals in the Round 17 match against Hawthorn.

-1978 Standout season
+1978: Standout season

-Ross Smith was replaced as Coach with former Richmond premiership player Mike Patterson for the 1978 VFL season.
-After successful recruiting, the Saints began 1978 strongly, with Barker being played more in a midfield-forward attacking role.
-The Saints were in second place after seven rounds on 5 wins and one draw with a fast paced high-scoring line-up.
+For the 1978 VFL season, Ross Smith was replaced as coach by former Richmond player Mike Patterson.
+After successful recruiting, the Saints began the season strongly, with Barker being played more in a midfield-forward attacking role.
+The Saints were in second place after seven rounds on 5 wins and one draw with a fast-paced high-scoring line-up.
 Barker kicked three goals three times in the first 7 rounds.
 His ability to play mid-forward punctuated by 29 disposals and 3 goals in the Saints win over Melbourne in Round 6.
-After a high scoring first quarter which gave the Saints a 17 point lead, the team went on to amass a massive 19.12 (126) at half time.
+After a high scoring first quarter which gave the Saints a 17-point lead, the team went on to amass 126 points by half time.
 The game ending in a 63 point win to St Kilda in a still club record score of 31.18 (204).
-St Kilda's season suffered during an oppressively bizarre stretch of games mid-season which included six losses in a row, before a close 3 point win over second placed North Melbourne.
+St Kilda's season faltered mid-season, with six losses in a row followed by a close 3-point win over second placed North Melbourne.
 Barker collected his first ever 30 disposals or more game against Melbourne in Round 17.
 The team rebounded to win four of the next five games to sit just outside the top five, separated from fifth-placed Geelong by only two premiership points courtesy of their draw against Richmond in Round 3.